The History of CWS

 Outdoor Ascent thrived for a few years before disbanding as it's key leadership graduated or moved away from the area.
 After about a year of hiatus, one of the original co-founders, Clifton Castleman, decided to start the company back up; only this time in Northern Virginia.
 With the help of Phil Gardner, the former program director of OA, a newly revised organization was born: Center for Wilderness Safety, or CWS.

 CWS focused primarily on American Red Cross courses until a local Boy Scout troop approached CWS to ask for a wilderness first aid training.
-Since that day, CWS has grown and flourished, training thousands of individuals in both American Red Cross and wilderness & remote medicine.
-CWS now focuses primarily on wilderness & remote medical training programs such as wilderness first aid and wilderness first responder, and is still an authorized provider of American Red Cross health & safety certification courses.
+Since that day, CWS has grown and flourished, training thousands of individuals in wilderness & remote medicine.
+CWS now focuses primarily on wilderness & remote medical training programs such as wilderness first aid and wilderness first responder, and is a nonprofit partner of the Wilderness Medical Society.